SSL0/Simple-FaceRec/README.md

-# WebCam_FaceRecognition
+# Simple-FaceRec
-Best face recognition on python use library dlib with web_cam
+Simple face recognition on python with library dlib

 # !Attention!
 To use this programm you need Python version 3.6